 Q: What is FIT's "Title IV" School Code for the FAFSA?

 A: Our code is 002866.
-Be sure to include the name Fashion Institute of Technology, and our address, Seventh Avenue at 27th Street, New York, NY.
+Be sure to include the name Fashion Institute of Technology, and our address, Seventh Avenue at 27th Street, New York, New York 10001.

 Q: I'd like to apply on time, but my parents haven't filed their tax returns yet.
 What should I do?